 "I doubt that anyone could breach the base before we had a chance to reach the armory."

 "Nevertheless, I wouldn't want to be caught in a pinch without immediate access to a weapon.
-I personally carry two back-up pistols at all times."
+I personally carry a pistol and a backup at all times."

 General Hawk shook his head in disbelief.
-He noticed BeachHead standing in the elevator behind them, "You don't walk around with two concealed weapons do you BeachHead?"
+He finally regarded Beach Head.
+"You don't walk around with two concealed weapons, do you, Beach Head?"

 "Of course not!"

-"Four pistols, two knives, and a tac-baton," he replied, plainly.
+"Three pistols, two knives, and a tac-baton," he replied, plainly.

-"Alright, I got another one...Cobra Commander in drag or the Baroness--"
+"Alright, I got another one: Cobra Commander in drag or the Baroness—"

-"That's pretty funny," said LiftTicket, "so much so, that I'm not even going to ask what you were doing frolicking through his underwear in the first place."
+"That's pretty funny," said Lift-Ticket, "So much so, that I'm not even going to ask what you were doing frolicking through his underwear in the first place."

-"We're not supposed to be playing poker either, but that's not stopping us," CrankCase pointed out.
+"We're not supposed to be playing poker either, but that's not stopping us," Crankcase pointed out.